Home Cocktails Punch / Party Drink Sangria

 Did You Know?

-Sangria originated in Spain and has been enjoyed for centuries, with its name derived from the Spanish word 'sangre,' meaning blood, due to its deep red color from the wine.
+Sangria originated in Spain and is named after the Spanish word for 'blood,' referencing its deep red color from the wine.

 Sangria Variations

-White Sangria This version uses white wine instead of red, giving it a lighter and crisper taste.
-Swap: Red wine is replaced with white wine, such as Sauvignon Blanc or Pinot Grigio.
+White Sangria This variation uses white wine instead of red, resulting in a lighter and crisper taste.
+Swap: Red wine is swapped for white wine.

 Pairs Well With